abdullahgedik/abdullahgedik/README.md

 # Hi there, I'm Abdullah Gedik! 👋

 ## About Me
-I'm a passionate Game Developer focused on Gameplay Programming, skilled in Unity and C#.
-I have a strong interest in coding, physics-based mechanics, and game design.
-I enjoy building engaging game experiences and optimizing performance for smooth gameplay.
+I am a Computer Engineering graduate from Ankara University with a strong passion for game development, specializing in Gameplay Programming.
+I’m currently focused on both 2D and 3D game development using Unity.
+With a keen interest in coding and video games.

 ## Skills
 - **Programming Languages**: C#, C++, C, Python
 - **Game Development**: Unity, Unreal Engine(Basic)
-- **Tools**: Git, Trello, VS Code, Blender(Basic)

 ## Projects
 Here are some of the personal projects and prototypes I've worked on: